Project 2

 • "Write the copy for a landing page about an eco-conscious clothing company.
 Include section headings and use fun, pithy language that would appeal to teeangers."

-• "I'm developing a fantasy video game, list some potential names for a magical island inhabited by pirates."
+• "I'm developing a fantasy video game, list some potential names for a magical island inhabited by ghosts, using elements from ancient languages."

 • "Who are some artists working with animation and site-specific projection?"